izaiah-thigpen/semiconductor-projects/oxidation/README.md

 degrees of freedom, no residual, and no confidence interval, and any two-point value absorbs every run-level difference between the two furnace loads.

+The original also reported that the 900 °C mean agreed with Deal–Grove to within about 5 %.
+That agreement came from applying the (111)→(100) orientation factor to a linear rate constant already expressed for (100) — dividing 9.7×10⁷ by 1.68, where 1.68 is exactly 1.63×10⁸ ÷ 9.7×10⁷ — which depressed the predicted thickness from 1352 Å to 862 Å. Corrected, both runs fall 33–35 % short of
+prediction: a uniform proportional deficit, rather than one temperature matching theory and the other not.
+The original's separate inference from the parabolic rate constant — that furnace water-vapour pressure sits below the value assumed by the standard constants — survives the correction and is the leading hypothesis in the current report.

 ---

 ## Files